dappforce/grillchat/integration/README.md

 # Grill Widget

 Grill Widget is a tiny package that you can use to integrate Grill.chat to your app.
-It wraps all the configs available in a simple function call.
+It wraps all the config available in a simple function call.

 ## Installation